Life outside the nook

 Winnie dropping a card in a mailbox outside a shop

 If there’s a thesis buried in all of this — and I generally insist on having one, even off the clock — it’s that the instinct making me insufferable about drawer organization is the exact same instinct that walks me into a used record store “for ten minutes.”
 It isn’t two personalities in conflict.
-It’s one very consistent person occasionally losing a negotiation with herself, and I’ve made a reasonably comfortable peace with that.
+It’s one very consistent person, shaped by a library reference desk and then a decade of retail buying, occasionally losing a negotiation with herself.
+I grew up assuming Dayton would always feel like the whole world and then found out Chicago was bigger, and I’ve carried that same small recalibration into most things since: I plan for the version of the day I expect, and then a slightly larger, more interesting version shows up instead, and I’ve made a reasonably comfortable peace with letting it win.

 — Winnie